equinor/radix-operator/README.md

 ### Radix-pipeline:

 We need to build from both master (used by QA environment) and release (used by Prod environment) in both dev and prod subscription.
-We should not merge to release branch before QA has passed:
+We should not merge to release branch before QA has passed.
 For each subscription:

 1. git checkout \<branch\>
 2. make deploy-pipeline ENVIRONMENT=prod|dev

 ### Radix-operator:

 For development/staging we need to deploy from master branch while for production we need to deploy from release branch

 1. Go to cluster inside correct subscription
 2. git checkout \<branch\>
-2. make helm-up ENVIRONMENT=prod|dev (this will build, push to ACR and release to cluster)
+3. make helm-up ENVIRONMENT=prod|dev (this will build, push to ACR and release to cluster)

 ### Operator helm chart

+For changes the chart the same proceedure applies as for changes to code.
+For development/staging we need to deploy from master branch while for production we need to deploy from release branch:

+1. Go to cluster inside correct subscription
+2. git checkout \<branch\>
+3. make helm-upgrade-operator-chart ENVIRONMENT=prod|dev (will package and push to ACR)
+4. make deploy-via-helm ENVIRONMENT=prod|dev (will release latest version of helm chart in ACR to cluster)

 ## Updating RadixApplication CRD